Current Team Members

-Sara Wetzler is the co-founder and editor of Young Minds for Mental Health.
-She is a junior at Harvard university studying History and Science with a focus in Mind, Brain, and Behavior and a minor in Global Health and Health Policy.
+Sara Wetzler is a co-founder of Young Minds for Mental Health.
+She is a graduate of Harvard University where she studied History and Science with a focus in Mind, Brain, and Behavior and a minor in Global Health and Health Policy.
 Sara is passionate about raising awareness about mental health and works hard to reduce the stigma.
-She has done research with the Global Mental Health Program at Columbia University as well as at the Pan American Health Organization.
-She is involved in global health clubs at school that focus on education, advocacy, and promoting awareness.
-In the future, Sara will attend the Icahn School of Medicine at Mt.
-Sinai and continue to get involved in mental health advocacy.
+She has done research with the Global Mental Health Program at Columbia University as well as at the Pan-American Health Organization.
+She is involved in global health clubs at school that focuses on education, advocacy, and promoting awareness.
+Sara currently attends the Icahn School of Medicine at Mt.
+Sinai and continues to get involved in mental health advocacy.

-Julia is the co-founder and editor of Young Minds for Mental Health.
-She is a junior at Johns Hopkins University studying Psychology and Social Policy.
-Julia has always been interested in Mental Health and Illness advocacy, and hopes that this coalition will encourage people to learn and understand how important understanding mental health and mental illness truly is.
+Julia is a co-founder of Young Minds for Mental Health.
+She is a graduate of Johns Hopkins University where she studied Psychology and Social Policy.
+Julia has always been interested in Mental Health and Illness advocacy and hopes that this coalition will encourage people to learn and understand how important understanding mental health and mental illness truly is.
 Julia has participated in research at the Poverty and Inequality Research Laboratory at Johns Hopkins University, studying families, poverty, and public policy in Baltimore City.
-She has also interned with the consulting department at RAINN (Rape, Abuse, & Incest National Network).
-Julia is also an active member of the Johns Hopkins Law Review.
-In the future, Julia hopes to become a lawyer in order to combine her interests in mental health with the fields of law and policy.
+She has also interned at RAINN’s consulting department (Rape, Abuse, & Incest National Network) and was an active member of the Johns Hopkins Law Review.
+Julia currently attends law school at Fordham University and hopes combine her interests in mental health with the fields of law and policy.

-Christie Jones is a second-year pre-medical student at Emory University, majoring in Biology and Economics.
-She has volunteered with human trafficking nonprofit organizations since 2015, and this spurred her continued interest in mental healthcare and de-stigmatization of mental illness.
-Christie hopes to attend medical school after earning her undergraduate degree and continue contributing to the growing awareness and treatment of mental health in the medical community.
+Christie Jones graduated from Emory University where she majored in Biology and Economics.
+She has volunteered with human trafficking nonprofit organizations since 2015, and this spurred her continued interest in mental healthcare and the de-stigmatization of mental illness.
+Christie is currently a graduate student at Emory University’s school of public health, after which she hopes to attend medical school and continue contributing to the growing awareness and treatment of mental health in the medical community.

-Lindey Kneib is currently a junior at Harvard University studying English with a secondary in Global Health/Health Policy.
-She is a Softball varsity athlete at the university as well as the co-director of the special olympics team there.
+Lindey Kneib is a graduate of Harvard University where she studied English with a secondary in Global Health/Health Policy.
+She was a Softball varsity athlete at Harvard as well as the co-director of the Special Olympics team.
 As an athlete she has consistently heard the phrase “suck it up,” and she is now passionate about erasing that phrase throughout the realms of Global Health.
-In the future, Lindey plans on attending graduate school for global health in hopes of making an impact to reduce problems such as social suffering on the global scale.
+In the future, Lindey plans on attending graduate school for global health in hopes of making an impact on reducing problems such as social suffering on a global scale.

-Karolina is currently a junior at Columbia University, studying Neuroscience and Behavior.
-She is a research assistant in the Department of Molecular Therapeutics at the New York State Psychiatric Institute and this year she will be serving as a student ambassador for the Global Mental Health Program at Columbia University.
-Determined to destigmatize mental health and create support communities for young people struggling with mental illness, she is involved in Reflect, Active Minds and the Columbia University Mental Health Task Force which focuses on concrete policy initiatives to change the mental health scene on campus.
-In the future, Karolina wants to continue her education in the medical school and pursue a career in clinical psychiatry while staying involved in public mental health advocacy.
+Karolina Sadowska is a graduate of Columbia University where she studied Neuroscience and Behavior.
+She was a research assistant in the Department of Molecular Therapeutics at the New York State Psychiatric Institute and served as a student ambassador for the Global Mental Health Program at Columbia University.
+She is determined to destigmatize mental health and create support communities for young people struggling with mental illness.
+Karolina was involved in Active Minds at Columbia as well as the Columbia University Mental Health Task Force which focuses on concrete policy initiatives to change the mental health scene on campus.
+Karolina is currently a student at Weill Cornell’s school of medicine and she hopes to pursue a career in clinical psychiatry while staying involved in public mental health advocacy.

-Anna is a sophomore at Emory University, studying neuroscience and behavioral biology.
+Anna is a graduate of Emory University where she studied neuroscience and behavioral biology.
 She became interested in mental health advocacy after realizing how little conversation there is about mental illness despite its huge prevalence.
 Through working with the Society for the Prevention of Teen Suicide in her New Jersey hometown and collaborating with the Emory chapter of Active Minds to bring about meaningful conversations and destigmatize mental illness, she has developed a sincere passion for mental health awareness and hopes to have a tangible impact on how mental health is perceived on the global level.
 In addition to her work with these organizations, she partakes in molecular genetics research and enjoys cooking, weightlifting, and learning new things.